-FractionLength defines the scaling of the stored integer value.
-The
+The fraction length defines the scaling of the stored integer value.
+The word length

-word length limits the values that the stored integer can take, but it does not limit the
+limits the values that the stored integer can take, but it does not limit the values that

-FractionLength can take.
-The software does not restrict the value
+the fraction length can take.
+The software does not restrict the value of the exponent

 E based on the word length of the stored integer

-If the exponent were greater than 0 or less than -3, then the representation would involve lots of zeros.
+If the exponent were greater than 0 or less than -3, then the representation would involve additional zeros:

-These extra zeros never change to ones, however, so they don't show up in the hardware.
-Furthermore, unlike floating-point exponents, a fixed-point exponent never shows up in the hardware, so fixed-point exponents are not limited by a finite number of bits.
+These extra zeros never change to ones, so they do not show up in the hardware.
+Unlike floating-point exponents, a fixed-point exponent never shows up in the hardware, so fixed-point exponents are not limited by a finite number of bits.